 Coleridge, representing the poetic Name-of-the-Father, is the Other in question for Barrett Browning; looming large over this female epic poem, he is the interlocutor whose voice figuratively haunts the poem’s unconscious.
-That vocal call is made real, evading the symbolic, through its refiguring and reassemblage in Barrett Browning’s feminine poetics.
-“Unwilling to recognize an Other, the poem struggles to situate its protagonist in time,” producing a “strange temporality.”
+That vocal call is made real, evading the Symbolic, through its refiguring and reassemblage in Barrett Browning’s feminine poetics.
+Sigler notes that “Unwilling to recognize an Other, the poem struggles to situate its protagonist in time,” producing a “strange temporality.”
 Moreover, “Aurora dreads that the lime tree, and thus perhaps by extension the English poetic tradition, may want something from her.”
 That dread announces a significant psychotic move: “The movement of the tree between Aurora’s “outer life” and “inner life,” which ultimately becomes a way for Aurora to better figure herself as a suckling infant, suggests that the psychic mechanism of foreclosure may be at work.”
 Indeed, because Aurora has refused the normative act of transferring her own desire to the big Other by acceding to the demand to recognize its authority, she had refused the Father’s dominance.
 Aurora’s refusal allows her to “boast that the lime tree’s ‘message,’ once ‘thrust on me,’ can be kept ‘on the outside / Of the inner life.’”
 The psychotic rupture of her experience by the Name-of-the-Father, as represented by the lime tree, is figured in Aurora Leigh as the “collapse of levels in these lime-tree bower passages: the tree arrives as the externalized embodiment of the father’s signifier, and so the poetry renders impossible any distinction between inside, outside, and beyond.”
 The bower returns again as the window of Aurora’s bedroom, another effect of Barrett Browning’s turning of Coleridge’s poem “inside out,” as Sigler puts it.
 Effectively, Aurora Leigh exemplifies “the psychotic decomposition of Romantic discourse.”

 Julie Carlson’s “After Word” surveys the larger field of current thought about the psychiatric, the psychoanalytic, and the neuroscientific implications of a neurocosmopolitanism that all three essays embrace and respond to.
-Ralph Saverese’s coinage “neurocosmopolitanism” replaces neurotypicality (the universal) with neurodiversity, a more realistic representation of the discrete ways in which the human mind-body parlays itself into someone subjected to language and linguistic self-significance, but also sensitive to vibrant materiality.
-Such an optimistic view requires a strong caveat though: the mind/body porousness of clinically diagnosed schizophrenics, and the threat posed by external objects that are experienced as penetrative, so that exterior and interior are confused, without the boundaries neurotypicals depend on and must try to overcome in order to think through the posthuman.
+Ralph Saverese’s coinage “neurocosmopolitanism” replaces neurotypicality (the universal) with neurodiversity, a more realistic representation of the discrete ways in which the human mind-body parlays itself into someone subjected to language and linguistic self-significance but also sensitive to vibrant materiality.
+Such an optimistic view requires a strong caveat though: the mind/body porousness of clinically diagnosed schizophrenics and the threat posed by external objects that are experienced as penetrative so that exterior and interior are confused without the boundaries neurotypicals depend on and must try to overcome in order to think through the posthuman.
 Embracing that porousness puts psychotic subjects at risk.
-The solution is not to reject the potential for neurocosmopolitanism and schizoid imaginings, but to hold it less lightly, and to embrace the poetic field as a proven meeting ground for psychotic speech and affective truths, a mind/body field that thinks beyond signifiers and their structurations.
+The solution is not to reject the potential for neurocosmopolitanism and schizoid imaginings but to hold it less lightly and to embrace the poetic field as a proven meeting ground for psychotic speech and affective truths, a mind/body field that thinks beyond signifiers and their structurations.